warrior25/HA-Nysse/README.md

 - Nysse API sometimes functions incorrectly.
 Errors logged with `Nysse API error` can be resolved on their own over time.
 - Line icons are resolved from a hardcoded list of tram lines.
 If new tram lines are built, the list needs to be updated in `const.py`.

+## Troubleshooting

+If the integration is not working correctly, follow these steps as a first measure:

+1. Remove all files from `config/www/nysse`
+2. Reload the integration

+This forces the integration to fetch latest data from Nysse and recreates the database.